 Both Asana and Microsoft Planner are fairly straightforward task management and project management tools.
 Asana is an online task and project management suite that includes most of the features users expect from their task management tools, enabling them to create subtasks, set deadlines and assign tasks to other people.
 Users can create multiple workspaces for their projects and even connect to multiple Asana deployments.

 Microsoft Planner, however, is an online application that’s part of the Microsoft Office 365 integrated ecosystem which enables users to track tasks and projects.
 Its features include task groups, swimlanes, deadlines, task assignments and notes.

-- Asana vs. Microsoft Planner at a glance
+- Asana vs. Microsoft Planner: Comparison Table

-- Asana vs. Microsoft Planner: Head-to-head feature comparison
+- Asana and Microsoft Planner: Pricing

 - Should your organization use Asana or Microsoft Planner?